ishioni/homelab-ops/README.md

 3. You will need the Fingerprints in the configuration section below.
 For example, in the above steps you will need `772154FFF783DE317KLCA0EC77149AC618D75581` and `AB675CE4CC64251G3S9AE1DAA88ARRTY2C009E2D`

-### :cloud:&nbsp; Global Cloudflare API Key

-In order to use Terraform and `cert-manager` with the Cloudflare DNS challenge you will need to create a API key.

-1. Head over to Cloudflare and create a API key by going [here](https://dash.cloudflare.com/profile/api-tokens).

-2. Under the `API Keys` section, create a global API Key.

-3. Use the API Key in the configuration section below.

 ### :page_facing_up:&nbsp; Configuration

-:round_pushpin: The `.config.env` file contains necessary configuration files that are needed by Ansible, Terraform and Flux.
+:round_pushpin: The `.config.env` file contains necessary configuration files that are needed by Ansible and Flux.

 1. Copy the `.config.sample.env` to `.config.env` and start filling out all the environment variables. **All are required** and read the comments they will explain further what is required.